miguelvelezmj25/density-converter/README.md

 * The input image is valid.
 * You have successfully reproduced the bug report and confirmed the performance behavior.
+Executing the program multiple times with different images, but with the same configuration, takes a long time.
 * The program runs in fixed hardware.
 That is, the developer replying to the bug report cannot suggest the user to run the program on faster hardware.